JonasToth/macrobm/README.md

 ## Features Todo

 - command to create a configuration as starting point as example to modify - high
-- status output for the complete process, how many cmds failed, how long did it take - high and ez
 - whowins subcommand to compare many results and find the winner for each category and case - mid
 - check subcommand, that will compare the statistics against a defined requirement and return 0 or -1 if the requirements are met or not. usefull